rfporter/Modbus-Master/Documentation/ReadMe.txt

 v1.3.1: Re-Added accessor for VISA resource.
 Some might find this useful for dealing with certain USB to serial adapters.
 	Added Modbus Comm Tester to tools menu.
-	Added MB VISA lock functions to palette.
+	Added MB VISA lock functions to palette. v1.3.2: Added support for transaction IDs to TCP mode.
+	ADU contains PDU request and PDU response, which are available via property nodes.
+	Added device ID objects to Modbus Comm Tester

 License:
 Distributed under the BSD 2-Clause (http://opensource.org/licenses/BSD-2-Clause)